aditinarkhede09/Resort-Management-System/README.md

 ---

-## 📁 Project Overview
+## Project Overview

 The Riviera is a full-stack resort booking website for a fictional luxury private island resort in the Andaman & Nicobar Islands.
-It includes a multi-step booking flow, an admin dashboard, and a MySQL database backend — all running locally on XAMPP.
+It includes a multi-step booking flow, an admin dashboard, and a MySQL database backend, all running locally on XAMPP.

 **Pages included:**
 - `index.html` — Homepage with date picker, guest selector, carousel, FAQ, contact